 Have you ever realized that the way you dress reflects how you actually feel on the inside?
 It’s because research has proved that what you wear affects how confident you feel.
-Be it whether it’s a casual style shoot with your favourite dress and heels or your handpicked bridal gown from your bridal shop, make sure you feel confident and great in it!
+Be it whether it’s a casual style shoot with your favourite dress and heels or your handpicked wedding dresses from your bridal shop, make sure you feel confident and great in it!
 For your groom, a white collared shirt, crisp lean pants and perhaps a blazer to go over will do just the trick!
 Not only will you look great but feel great too 😉 This gives you just the right amount of confidence to be camera-shy no more.

 Keep It Short and Sweet